 Table of Contents

-What is the Chronicles of Georgia
+What are the Chronicles of Georgia?

 Not so long ago, just some 30 odd years, Georgian sculptor Zurab Tsereteli decided to make a memorial to commemorate Georgia and its 3.000 year old history.
 To illustrate the greatness of the country, he constructed 16 giant pillars, each 30m high, in a perfect, symmetrical square.

 He began working on the monument in 1985, but never finished.
 Maybe because the Soviet Union collapsed in 1991 and fundings ran out.
 No one really knows.

 Today, the monument is partially under construction, but I barely noticed.
 Sure, if you look for it, there are some missing pieces here and there.
 But I was so impressed by how massive the whole thing was that I forgot everything else.